YannHicke/MobileCoachApp/README.md

   (6.2) The Android Application

-  For this step, you will need to have the Android Studio application installed and an emulator running Android OS set up.
+  ***Prerequisites:**For this step, you will need to have the Android Studio application installed and an emulator running Android OS set up.*

   &nbsp;